Karinza38/AI_paper_collection_assistant/README.md

 ## Features

+- **Multi-Source Support**: Currently supports arXiv with plans to integrate HuggingFace Daily Papers
+- **Advanced Filtering**: Uses abstract-based filtering for more accurate paper selection
+- **Custom LLM Connections**: Leverages LiteLLM for seamless integration with hundreds of different LLMs
+- **Fast AI QA**: Implements caching using Google Gemini for efficient question-answering
+- **Topic Classification**: Organizes papers by topics with web-based sorting capabilities
+- **Enhanced UI**: Features a more aesthetically pleasing and user-friendly web interface
+- **Modular Codebase**: Refactored for easy customization and extension
+- **History Tracking**: Convenient page for saving and retrieving paper history
+- **Docker Support**: Easy deployment using Docker containers

 -   **Daily ArXiv Scanning**: Automatically fetches new papers from ArXiv based on specified categories.
 -   **Intelligent Filtering**: Uses a combination of author matching and LLM-based relevance scoring to filter papers.
 -   **Customizable Prompts**: Allows users to define specific criteria for paper selection using a prompt.